 Student Volunteers

 Undergraduate students with an interest in children’s social and emotional development are invited to join our research team as volunteers.
-Volunteers participate in various research activities within a team environment, including data collection in the field and lab, such as structured observations of elementary classrooms; basic data entry, cleaning, and analyses; literature reviews; and weekly lab meetings.
-Student volunteers are expected to work 6 hours per week on a regular schedule in the lab and to commit for the full academic year.
-For additional information on volunteering in the PEERS Lab please send a current resume and letter of interest to Dr. Hoglund at hoglund@ualberta.ca.
+Volunteers participate in various research activities within a team environment, including data collection in schools; basic data entry, cleaning, and analyses; literature reviews; and lab meetings.
+Student volunteers are expected to work 6 hours per week in the lab and to commit for the full academic year.
+We are not accepting any additional student volunteers for 2025-26.

 Independent Study Students

-Students interested in completing an independent study course (Psyco 496/498) and who have an interest in children’s social and emotional development, peer relationships, or school–based prevention programming are invited to join our team.
-Independent study students participate in various research activities within a team environment, including measurement development; data collection in the field and lab, such as classroom observations; basic data entry, cleaning, and analyses; literature reviews; and weekly lab meetings.
-Independent study students complete their projects within the context of on-going research projects.
-Students are expected to work 6–8 hours per week on a regular schedule in the lab and to commit for the full academic year.
-For additional information on honors supervision please contact Dr. Hoglund at hoglund@ualberta.ca.
+Students interested in completing an individual research course (PSYCH 396/398 or 496/498) and who have an interest in children’s social and emotional development, peer relationships, or teacher-child relationships are invited to join our team.
+Individual research students participate in various research activities within a team environment, including data collection in schools; basic data entry, cleaning, and analyses; literature reviews; and lab meetings.
+Individual research students complete their projects within the context of on-going research projects.
+Students are expected to work 6 hours per week in the lab and to commit for the full academic year.
+We are not accepting any additional students for 2025-26.

 Undergraduate Honors Students

-Honors students with an interest in basic or applied developmental research on children’s social and emotional development, peer relationships, or school–based prevention programming are encouraged to join our team.
-Honors students participate in various research activities within a team environment, including measurement development; data collection in the field and lab, such as classroom observations; basic data entry, cleaning, and analyses; literature reviews; and weekly lab meetings.
-Honors students conduct their 3rd year apprenticeship and 4th year research project within the context of the on–going research projects of the PEERS Lab.
-For additional information on honors supervision please contact Dr. Hoglund at hoglund@ualberta.ca.
+Honors students with an interest in basic or applied developmental research on children’s social and emotional development, peer relationships, or teacher-child relationships are encouraged to join our team.
+Honors students participate in various research activities within a team environment, including measurement development; data collection in schools; basic data entry, cleaning, and analyses; literature reviews; and lab meetings.
+Honors students conduct their research apprenticeship and research project in the context of the on–going projects in the PEERS Lab.
+Honors students are expected to work 6 hours per week in the lab.
+We are not accepting any additional honors students for 2025-26.

 Graduate Students